compromise-evident/airgapFTP/README.md

 sensitive to at least 5,520 adjustments in brightness per second (an opposite bit is appended to each data bit to keep the LED brightness normalized.)
 The bottleneck is the LED;
-it cannot become dark fast enough after each flash of light.
+it cannot become darker fast enough after each flash of light.

 <p align="center">
   <img src="https://raw.githubusercontent.com/compromise-evident/airgapFTP/main/Other/LED/Close-up.jpeg">